entando/entando-docs/vuepress/docs/v6.3.2/docs/reference/caching-and-clustering.md

 entando.k8s.operator.default.non.clustered.storage.class: "[your RWO storage class]"
 ```

-Set the values of both to the appropriate storage class for your configuration
+Set the values of both to the appropriate storage class for your configuration.

 ::: tip
 You can also scale an Entando Application without clustered storage using a `ReadWriteOnce (RWO)` policy by ensuring that the